xuankimtran/docs-1/pages/katalon-studio/videos/create_test_case_record_playback.md

     Recorded objects and actions are saved into the test case.

 7. On the main **Toolbar**, click on the _Run_ button to execute your test.
-You can specify which browser to run your playback by selecting it from the dropdown list.
+You can specify which browser to run your playback with by selecting it from the dropdown list.

 > Notes:
 >